Israeli Law Series 4 – Israel’s Immigration Law

 The Permit and Visa Application Process

-The immigration regulations have undergone significant changes over the years and therefore it is wise to always consult a professional to obtain the latest regulatory requirements.
+Israel’s immigration law has undergone significant changes over the years.
+It is therefore wise to always consult a professional to obtain the latest regulatory requirements.

-At the time of this article, as a general principle, an applicant must prove that there is no Israeli citizen suitable for the job position.
+At the time of this article, an applicant must prove that there is no Israeli citizen suitable for the job position.
 The application must also provide information regarding the position in question, such as: the proposed salary, professional qualifications, and background of the applicant.

 The following are general steps in obtaining a B1- work visa:

 1. Application by the employer to the Work Permit Unit operated by the Ministry of Interior.

 The Permits Unit is entrusted with the task of granting a permit to an employer to employ foreign employees.
 During this first stage, it is the employer who needs to provide most of the documents.
 The employee is required to provide his personal details, such as a copy of the first page of the passport, their resume and academic degrees.
 The process can take between eight to twelve weeks from the filing date.
 If successful, the permit should be collected in person from the Ministry of Interior.

 The following documents should be submitted to the Permits Unit:

 - Application Form for the Issue of a Permit to Employ Foreign Expert (with all necessary details completed)

 - Statement Form completed by the employer and confirmed by an Israeli lawyer.
 Also requires a separate certification by a lawyer or auditor that the signatory of the application form is a duly authorized representative of the employer.
 If the statement is to be signed outside of Israel, it should be signed before (i) an Israeli consul with consular notarization or; (ii) In the presence of a foreign (non-Israeli) notary with apostille confirmation.